 When to apply, and when to expect a response

 If you are eligible to apply, this form could take 30 minutes or more to complete.
-If applying online, you need to register first (green button below).
+If applying online, you need to register first (blue button below).
 An online account enables you to save the form and return later to finish the form if you need more time.
-Keep a note of your registration details and you can return to the form by revisiting this application page and logging-in (blue button below).
+Keep a note of your registration details and you can return to the form by revisiting this application page and logging-in (green button below).
 You can review your completed application before pressing send.
 If you are working on a printed paper form there is no need to set up an online account.

 Apply by Post

 Print out this form if you want to complete it by hand, and then send it to us by post.
 If you need to use additional sheets to answer any of the questions, please feel free to do so, but make sure they are firmly attached to the form.
 Please post to: The Longford Trust, PO Box 72887, London N2 2FG.

 This application form is designed to enable you to make the strongest case to the Longford Trust for a scholarship.
 The information we request will help us understand your educational plans and assess their viability.
 We treat all the information you submit to us as confidential and handle it in line with the principles of the General Data Protection Regulations that came into effect in May 2018, specifically Article 10 which deals with sharing details of criminal convictions, and the Schedule One conditions for targeted and proportionate requests for information from applicants in this regard.
 That means: